Facts and Figures

 87% of Program Completers ranked their teacher preparation as EXCELLENT in an Indiana Department of Education survey of first year teachers.

-The Hanover College Educator Preparation Program is accredited by the National Council for Accreditation of Teacher Education (NCATE) and will have our first CAEP Accreditation visit in March of 2021.
+The Hanover College Educator Preparation Program is accredited by the National Council for Accreditation of Teacher Education (NCATE) and hosted our first CAEP Accreditation visit in March of 2021.
+The accreditation report will be finalized in Fall of 2021.

 Supervised Clinical Experiences

-100 hours or more of Pre-student teaching clinical experiences starting as early as the freshman year.
+100 hours or more of pre-student teaching clinical experiences starting as early as the freshman year *pre-pandemic

-Four units of credit (approximately 490 hours) of supervised clinical experiences during the student teaching assignment.
+Four units of credit (approximately 490 hours) of supervised clinical experiences during the student teaching assignment including during the pandemic.

 One unit of credit (approximately 40 hours) of supervised clinical experiences in an urban teaching environment.